ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

 ### Add a variable substitution

 Let's make the `make_fastqc` rule a little more generic.
-Use `nano -ET4 Snakefile` to edit the file and make the rule look like this:
+Edit the file and make the rule look like this:

 ```
 rule make_fastqc: